- Mr Baljit Dheansa, Consultant Plastic Surgeon

 Your surgeon will explain how to get ready for your operation.

 If you smoke, you’ll need to stop smoking at least six weeks before your surgery.
-Smoking makes you more likely to get a chest and wound infection.
+Smoking makes you more likely to get a complication after surgery.
 It may also make your wounds heal more slowly.
-So, it may take you longer to recover after your surgery.
+So it may take you longer to recover after your surgery.

 Your surgeon may advise you to:

-• stop taking the contraceptive pill around four weeks before your operation, so you’re less likely to get a blood clot – make sure you use another form of contraception
+- stop taking the contraceptive pill around four weeks before your operation, so that you’re less likely to get a blood clot – make sure you use another form of contraception

 If you’re overweight, you may be more likely to have complications after surgery than if you’re a healthy weight before surgery.

-You have tummy tuck surgery under general anaesthesia.
+You’ll have your tummy tuck surgery under general anaesthesia.
 This means you’ll be asleep during the operation.
 You’ll usually have to stop eating or drinking for a few hours before your surgery.
 Your surgeon or anaesthetist will give you clear advice on what to do.

 What are the alternatives to tummy tuck?

 Liposuction may be helpful if you’re not generally overweight and want to get rid of some fat from specific parts of your body.
 But a surgeon may not be able to tell you how well liposuction will work before you have it.
+Liposuction can lead to loose skin, especially if there are stretch marks, so your surgeon may not recommend it.
 When you have liposuction, your surgeon uses a tube to suck out any extra fat that’s under your skin.

 You can have liposuction on its own, or you can have it as part of a tummy tuck procedure.
 Liposuction can help to change the shape of your tummy.
 But it only takes away unwanted fat.
-A tummy tuck takes away unwanted fat and skin, and can tighten up your tummy muscles.
+A tummy tuck takes away unwanted fat and skin, and can bring your tummy muscles together.

-You could have no surgery – then you’d avoid the cost, risks, pain and recovery time of surgery.
-Your surgeon can tell you about other alternatives to having a tummy tuck.
+You could have no surgery – then you’d avoid the cost, risks, pain, and recovery time that come with tummy tuck surgery.
+Your surgeon can tell you about alternatives to having a tummy tuck.
+They can also advise you about any risks or complications that might come with these.

 It may help to see a clinical psychologist to discuss: